bfeelin/CheckoutQueue/README.md

 9. Deletion:
 Ensure shoppers are removed from the queue when their item count reaches zero, and shift the remaining shoppers accordingly.

+Use array of arrays to keep track of number of shoppers in each line useEffect/setTimeout to handle removing 1 item every half second